 A healthy JCU community is fostered through primary care treatment, education, and evidence-based prevention efforts.
 This philosophy is rooted within the Jesuit educational tradition in which there is application of learning and developing mature decision-making, inviting students to become self-directed health advocates.

 To see the Health Center staff, please visit the center on the lower level of Murphy Hall.
 For more details on services please see the medical services page.

 To create a community that values the inherent worth of each individual member and works to provide the tools and right environment needed for each person to flourish.
 We accomplish this primarily through the areas of physical, behavioral, and relational health.

 The Office of Health Promotion & Wellness believes well-being is not just the absence of crisis or illness, but the presence of thriving.
 We utilize the well-being theory created by Dr. Martin Seligman of the University of Pennsylvania for this framework.
 It focuses on the presence of positive emotions, engagement, positive relationships, meaning, and accomplishment.

-If you have any questions or would like to meet with a staff member in the wellness office to discuss a program you want to hold, getting involved in the Work in Progress Campaign, becoming a Peer Health Advocate, or to meet to talk about working through an issue related to your well-being or a friend's, please contact our office, or a staff member directly.
+If you have any questions or would like to meet with a staff member in the wellness office to discuss a program you want to hold, getting involved in the Work in Progress Campaign, becoming a Peer Health Advocate, or to meet to talk about working through an issue related to your or a friend's, please contact our office, or a staff member directly.